HITECHCRIME/HC_SG51_Colorized_World/README.md

-null void to fill in your head - breathe please breathe - let me guess i swear on our both lives just to grasp the heart of ice, melting thrice (dark) feel the vibe's warmth, calm of my tribe's might sometimes it's the ashes when you notice only flaws (in your soul) that remain inner cause
+null void to fill in your head - breathe please breathe - let me guess i swear on our both lives just to grasp the heart of ice, melt its dark (melting thrice) (dark) feel the vibe's warmth, calm of my tribe's might flame of the ages old spirits sometimes it's the ashes when you notice only flaws (in your soul) inner cause, it's the digits that remain,

+arm yourself with courage to see through look into my eyes tell me your not seeing grey through your specters your emerge eye to eye, laser line of sight, line of understanding connection stable steer myself sometimes new

 let us live in cold
 until our souls are through